 Temporary erosion controls will be installed prior to or concurrently with construction activities that can disturb soils, and these controls will be inspected and maintained throughout the construction process.
 These erosion controls will be inspected on a daily basis in areas that are currently experiencing active construction or equipment operation, on a weekly basis in areas where no active construction is currently occurring, and within 24 hours in areas that have just received a rainfall event of at least 0.25-inch.
 Any necessary repairs that are identified during these inspections will be conducted within 24 hours.
 Inspection and repair of temporary erosion controls will continue until they are replaced by permanent erosion controls or until restoration efforts are completed.
+Variance requests will be submitted should erosion contols need to be placed off-right-of-way.
 Temporary erosion control devices include temporary slope breakers, sediment barriers, trench plugs, and mulch.
-As requested by the USFS for implementation on the JNF, erosion control and sediment control products will be promptly removed after soils are stable and vegetative cover is established.
+As requested by the FS for implementation on the JNF, erosion control and sediment control products will be promptly removed after soils are stable and vegetative cover is established.

 Temporary slope breakers are intended to reduce runoff velocities and divert water to vegetated areas off the construction right-of-way.
 Temporary sediment barriers are installed to stop the movement of sediments and to prevent the deposition of sediments beyond approved workspaces or into sensitive areas.
 As indicated in the FERC Plan, these structures can be constructed of materials such as soil (e.g., diversion ditches), sand bags, silt-fences (which are only applicable for sediment barriers, not slope breakers), or other approved materials.
-As requested by the USFS, silt fences reinforced with metal or plastic mesh will be avoided if possible.
+As requested by the FS, silt fences reinforced with metal or plastic mesh will be avoided if possible.
 In the case of the temporary slope breakers, water will be directed to a stable well-vegetated area or to an energy-dissipating device.
-The required spacing for these controls is outlined in the erosion and sedimentation control sheets in Appendix C.
+The required spacing for these controls is outlined in the erosion and sedimentation control sheets in Appendix C to the Plan of Development (POD).